pingcap/docs-cn/tidb-cloud/use-htap-cluster.md

 select /*+ read_from_storage(tiflash[table_name]) */ ... from table_name;
 ```

-To learn more about TiFlash<sup>beta</sup>, refer to the documentation [here](https://docs.pingcap.com/tidb/stable/tiflash-overview/).
+To learn more about TiFlash, refer to the documentation [here](https://docs.pingcap.com/tidb/stable/tiflash-overview/).